juaoose/LeagueProfiles/README.md

 Really basic app to create and manage profiles(Keybinding, Hud and game settings) when there are several players using that one pc.

-Did this in like 3 hours, it is basic and dumb written Java.
+Did this in like nothing, it is basic and dumb written Java.

 It hay have a few problems with using buttons in certain contitions since I did not spend a lot of time checking every case.